-property: a "property" value matching that "ptype" also appropriate for use with that method.
+Property: a "property" value matching that "ptype" also appropriate for use with that method.

-- Value: a brief description of the value to be supplied with that method/ptype/property tuple. - Status: the status of this entry, which is either:
+Value: a brief description of the value to be supplied with that method/ptype/property tuple.

+Status: the status of this entry, which is one of the following: